Do you think you have a problem with binge eating, or you need help on how to stop?

 There are ways to improve your eating habits while getting the support you need to guide you along the way.
 Some refer to this problem as compulsive overeating, but may not know they have an eating disorder.

 When your eating habits get out of control due to unwanted feelings such as shame, hurt, or guilt, there is help.
-Here are useful tips to help you stop binge eating, we’ve also included seven key tips below.
+Here are some useful tips to help you stop binge eating, we’ve also included seven key tips below.
 I hope that by reading this article it helps you on your own journey…

 1. Recognize signs and symptoms

 Learn about the signs and symptoms of a binge eating disorder and compare them to what you’ve experienced recently.
 There are behavioral and emotional symptoms to recognize.